 Two key personnel notes are that we now fully fund the position of Missioner for Racial Justice and Healing in support of this important work and, in anticipation of the election of a bishop diocesan next year, the budget includes compensation for that position.
 The budget also includes our scholarship and grant programs.
-The final budget and narrative budget will be posted here by November 15.
+Click to view the final budget and narrative budget as adopted.

 The Search for the 14th Bishop of Virginia

 The Rev. Dr. Rosemari Sullivan, Search Committee Chair, provided the latest update on the search process for the 14th Bishop of the Diocese of Virginia.
 The Committee has completed diocesan-wide listening sessions and a survey.
 The report from the survey and listening sessions informed the Diocesan Profile, which is scheduled to be posted online by the end of November.
 The Committee will screen applicants in January and February, then host a four-day retreat in March with a final group of applicants.
 She asked all members of the Diocese to continue to pray for their work.

 The Convention business proceedings were punctuated by moments of celebration, worship, and stories of the Diocese.
 To see all the highlights, you can watch the recorded Convention, which available in both English and Spanish